miofuku/glitter/README.md

 * **Personal Blockchains**: Each user has their own blockchain, ensuring data ownership and control.
 * **Decentralized Architecture**: No central authority controls user data.
 * **Privacy-Preserving**: Uses zero-knowledge proofs for claim verification without revealing underlying data.
-* **Secure Backups**: Implements Shamir's Secret Sharing for distributed, secure backups.
+* **Distributed Backup System**: Implements Shamir's Secret Sharing for distributed, secure backups.
 * **P2P Communication**: Simulates a peer-to-peer network for data propagation and backup distribution.
-* **Data Integrity**: Blockchain technology ensures data immutability and integrity.
+* **Consensus Mechanism**: Implements a simple majority consensus (can be extended for more robust mechanisms).

 ## Requirements